mdminhazulhaque/kakitangan-cli/README.md

 # Why CLI Version?

-You can ask me why I made this CLI version although they have nice web and mobile version.
-Well, people like me prefers CLI than GUI.
-Also I wanted to learn how Python module works.
+You can ask me why I made this CLI version although they have a nice web and mobile version.
+Well, people like me prefer CLI than GUI.
+Also, I wanted to learn how Python module works.
 So I decided to turn this into a pet project.

 # Who Can Be Benefited From This

 * If you are a project manager and need to frequently check who is on leave next week
 * If you are a manager, you can get details who are on leave on a specific day before arranging any session
 * If you are a simple developer, you can sniff on your colleagues and surprise them
-* If you are a human resource person, you can get statistics on who makes the best use of leave policies
+* If you are a human resource person, you can get statistics on who makes the best use leave policies

 # Requirments